pmensah28/self-supervised-learning/README.md

 # Self-supervised visual representation learning: SimCLR & Deep Clustering

-This repository contains an implementation of the DeepCluster algorithm for unsupervised learning of visual features using the CIFAR-10 dataset.
+This repository contains implementations of two self-supervised learning approavhes; the SimCLR (Simple Framework for Contrastive Learning of Visual Representations) model for self-supervised learning on the CIFAR-10 dataset.
+The implementation includes data preparation, model definition, training, and visualization of embeddings using t-SNE and the DeepCluster algorithm for unsupervised learning of visual features using the CIFAR-10 dataset.
 The code is organized into modular Python scripts to facilitate understanding and reuse.

 ## Table of Contents